TheBigBookMan/grad-dip/Databases/Relational Algebra and SQL.md

 			p_ID TABLENAME.attribute%TYPE,
 			p_firstName TABLENAME.first_name%TYPE,
 			) AS"
+	- and then when selecting the variables in the BEGIN END body you need to put them INTO the DECALRED variables
+		- "SELECT firstName, lastName, age
+			**INTO** v_firstName, v_lastName, v_age
+			FROM Employee
+			WHERE EmployeeId = employy_num";
 	- And then have the other variable declaration in this blcok before the BEGIN block starts
 	- Have the logic- so the logic is the functionality of the procedure so could be an insert, so this block takes the parameters from abocve and then put the parameters into the INSERT query then END tableName;
 		/